UK interior minister shocked by fatal shooting of police officer

-LONDON, Sept 25 (Reuters) - British Interior Minister Priti Patel said she was shocked by the killing of a police officer at a police station in Croydon, South London, in the early hours of Friday.
+LONDON (Reuters) - British Interior Minister Priti Patel said she was shocked by the killing of a police officer at a police station in Croydon, South London, in the early hours of Friday. [nL5N2GM1D0]

 “I am shocked and saddened to learn that a Metropolitan Police Office has been shot and killed in the line of duty,” she said.